NicVolanschi/Allen/README.md

 # Allen
-A domain-specific programming language for context detection over binary sensors.
+A domain-specific language for context detection over binary sensors.

 Allen [1] is a domain-specific language (DSL) for programming context-aware applications.
 More precisely, for programming very concisely the detection logic of contexts (or situations) for such applications, over a set of binary sensors.
 (A binary sensor always produces two possible values, e.g. 0 and 1.)
 Allen aims at simplifying the development of context recognition logic and making it more reliable.